wdi-sg/draw-rect/README.md

 o-o
 ```

+## Furthest

-3. Create a new function that can read the output of drawSquare and print out the x, y and pattern values.
+Create a new function that can read the output of drawSquare and print out the x, y and pattern values.

 - readSquare(drawSquare(4, 4, ['o-o', '| |', 'o-o'])) should return:

 ```
 The square is 4 lines long and 4 lines tall.
 It is made of: 'o-o', '| |' & 'o-o'